Student Loan Options: What is Refinancing vs. Consolidation?

 3. Lower monthly payments.
 But beware—this is usually the result of lengthening your payment term, which means you’ll actually have to pay more interest over the life of the loan.

 Private loan consolidation

-Essentially, if you’re consolidating student loans with a private lender, you are also in fact refinancing those loans.
+Bottom line: when you consolidate student loans with a private lender, you are also in fact refinancing those loans.

 Student loan refinancing

-1. Lower your monthly payment.
+1. Lower your monthly payments.